bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 NVK: 00:22:20

- let's say we're doing this deterministically, right?
+Let's say we're doing this deterministically, right?
 Because that's the best way to generate addresses , and you don't want to dox the pile.
 So, I'm generating addresses there.
 And I'm depositing to new ones because I have this XPUB somewhere.